muratkeremozcan/cctdd/ch16-Heroes-part3-useEffect-http/Heroes-part3-useEffect-http.md

 	* `useEffect(fn, [a])` -> run the effect when a changes
 	* `useEffect(fn, [])` -> run the effect when... nothing changes, that's why it runs just once
 	* `useEffect(fn)` -> run the effect at every render
-* We can manage most http state with `useState` & `useEffect`, however the implementation can grow as with scale.
 * Wrap expensive functions in `useCallback` to memoize repeated calls.
+* We can manage most http state with `useState` & `useEffect`, however the implementation can grow as the app scales.
+* Component testing with Cypress, using the real browser, can help diagnose issues in the app that may be harder to do so using Jest/RTL.
+* If component tests are making network calls, we can stub the network with the [`cy.intercept`](https://docs.cypress.io/api/commands/intercept) api.
+The contrast to `cy.intercept` is [`msw`](https://mswjs.io/docs/) for Jest/RTL .
-* Similar to routing, when our concerns about the app are higher level as in state management and flows, e2e tests are effective at catching defects that we might not be able to cover with component tests.
+* Similar to routing, when our concerns about the app are higher level as in state management and flows, e2e tests are effective at catching edge cases that we might not be able to cover with component tests.